 Place the dough scrape back into the microwave-safe bowl and reheat the dough for 15-30 seconds.
 Knead the dough into a ball with a spoon and then roll out the dough and cut out more tortillas.

-I was able to get a total of 8 taco sized tortillas that were about 15cm wide.
+I was able to get a total of 8 taco-sized tortillas that were about 15cm wide.
 Any scraps can be cut into strips and cooked to make tortilla strips to top soups and salads.

 You can make your tortillas as needed or make them in advance so that they are ready to cook when needed.
 The tortillas are best stored uncooked in the refrigerator or freezer.

-Tortillas will last in the refrigerator for up to a week and the freezer for 1 to 2 month.
+Tortillas will last in the refrigerator for up to a week and the freezer for 1 to 2 months.

 Tortillas can be cooked one at a time as needed.